Email FacebookTwitterMenu burgerClose thin

 6. Rental Real Estate

 Buying rental real estate can give investors tax benefits and potential appreciation.
 And because rent is usually paid monthly, income on a monthly basis.
-Rental property is also highly illiquid and requires significant initial investment while managing it calls for more time, expense and expertise than many people can bring to it.
+Rental property is also highly illiquid and requires significant initial investment.
+Not to mention, managing it calls for more time, expense and expertise than many people can bring to it.

 7. Real Estate Investment Trusts (REITs)